 Both the N30i and DreamWear are CPAP nasal masks, meaning they cover the nostrils to provide therapy air, and they both do so by using a nasal cradle style cushion.
 The cushion “cradles” the bottom of the nose as opposed to more traditional nasal masks that cover part or all of your nose.

-Let’s explore some difference between the AirFit N30i and the DreamWear:
+Let’s explore some differences between the AirFit N30i and the DreamWear: